Where’s the new ice cream flavor you had for cones?

 Some of our flavors are gluten free.
 Customers with gluten intolerance should refer to the ingredient listings on the packages or the “dip ice cream ingredients” flip chart available at our cone counter.
+We also note them on our flavors page here.
 Our ingredient listing is an expanded label, which means that it gives the ingredients for added pieces in parenthesis immediately following each ingredient.

 Why aren’t there any light flavors in the Flavor of the Week promotion this week?